Bush Fire Resistant Houses.

 The obvious reason that earth sheltered buildings have such an advantage in bushfires is because the surrounding soil can provide a massive buffer to direct contact from flames and it can also insulate the interior against the extreme radiant temperatures experienced in bushfires.

 Earth sheltered building generally have an entirely reinforced concrete structure which is unlikely to be damaged in a fire even without the massive enclosing earth walls.

-We have recently developed a low cost building system based around stabilised compressed earth blocks which is equally fire resistant.
+Most people would know that 90% of house loss in severe bushfires is actually caused by ember attack from distant fires rather than the fire front itself.
 Earth sheltered building do not have the same entry points for ember attack as most conventional houses .
 There are no eaves, gutters, valleys, ridges or gables and embers cannot enter under gaps in roof tiles or sheet metal and perhaps most importantly there are no roof cavities.
+Flame and embers can’t enter underneath the building which was identified as major cause of destruction in the recent Wye River Fires.

 For various reasons and mainly to minimise the cost of retaining walls, earth sheltered buildings are generally designed with their openings concentrated in one or two zones.